 If the number on the scale won't budge, your inclination may be to push harder and longer in your workouts, when what you might actually need is a day to relax.
 "Kicking your routine into overdrive and running yourself into the ground sets you up for major backslides, plus it's not sustainable," Fetters says.

 That's because exercise is a form of stress on the body, and pushing yourself too hard and too much can elevate stress hormones like cortisol.
-And when your body produces consistently high cortisol levels, you're more likely to be obese and have a larger waist circumference, according to a February 2017 study published in Obesity.
+And when your body produces consistently high cortisol levels, you're more likely to have obesity and have a larger waist circumference, according to a February 2017 study in Obesity.

 So, if your weight loss grinds to a halt, stay the course.
 "When we encounter plateaus, it's best to stay the course with what has already proven to work for you while making small, subtle changes to your workouts that will challenge your body to adapt," Fetters says.

 In other words, instead of training harder and longer — and skipping rest days — train smarter.
 Switch up your regular routine by incorporating cross training.
 Adding variety to your weekly workouts not only boosts weight loss but also reduces your risk of injury, improves your overall fitness and keeps boredom at bay, according to the American Council on Exercise.

 Many people are scared to fall off the wagon, worried that one rest day will become two, three or four.
 Overcoming this fear — of spiraling out of control — has a lot to do with learning to trust yourself, Taub-Dix says.
 And, remembering your why may help you do that.